 Although the drug may be expensive now, there’s a strong chance that it will become more affordable and even more accessible in the near future.
 With the opioid crisis on the rise, more and more people are demanding that the pharmaceutical manufacturers and sellers make naloxone cheaper.
 The federal government and several state governments have already spent millions to ensure that police officers and first responders always have naloxone on hand for emergency situations.
-The good news is, the Department of Health and Human Services now has the power to negotiate with Big Pharma to set reasonable prices for naloxone since the opioid crisis has recently been declared a national health emergency by the Trump administration.
+The good news is, the Department of Health and Human Services now has the power to negotiate with Big Pharma to set reasonable prices for naloxone.
+This is because the Trump administration has recently declared the opioid crisis a national health emergency.

 TTC Outpatient Services Encourages Naloxone Use to Prevent Overdose Death

-At The Treatment Center, we believe it is important to ensure our law enforcement and emergency medical services have ready access to Naloxone during this opioid epidemic.
-Just last year The Treatment Center gave a $25,000 donation to Palm Beach Fire Rescue for the purposes of providing the much-needed drug to their ambulances.
+At The Treatment Center, we believe it is crucial for our law enforcement and emergency medical services to have ready access to Naloxone during this opioid epidemic.
+Just last year The Treatment Center gave a $25,000 donation to Palm Beach Fire Rescue to provide the much-needed drug to their ambulances.
 Relapsing is unfortunately common during the early stages of recovery, but this overdose-reversing drug may just mean the difference between your next try at sobriety and your last.
 If you or someone you care about has an opioid addiction, please call us at (844) 211-7944 for more information about outpatient treatment program options.
 All calls are confidential.